18F/Dot-Net-Encasement/README.md

     });
 ```

-This defines the CORS policy that your Web API app will use when handling requests.
+This defines a CORS policy that your Web API app will use when handling requests.
 Next, in the `Configure` method, add the following before the call to `app.UseMvc()`:

 ```csharp
  app.UseCors("CorsPolicy");